8 Different Types of Crabs in California

 Blue Crabs can be found in estuaries and along the coast from Central California to Alaska, and they prefer muddy and rocky bottoms.

-They are omnivores and will feed on various plants and animals, such as mollusks, worms, shrimp, fish, and other crustaceans.
+They are omnivores and feed on various plants and animals, such as mollusks, worms, shrimp, fish, and other crustaceans.

 The average size of a Blue Crab is between three to five inches in width, making them an ideal catch for recreational anglers.